rzane/codegen/README.md

     src/
       queries/
-        index.ts       <- This module exports a bunch of typed React Hooks schema.graphql <- This file contains your GraphQL schema posts.graphql
+        index.ts       <- This module exports typed React Hooks schema.graphql <- This file contains your GraphQL schema posts.graphql
         users.graphql

+## Colocated Queries

+What if you want your queries to live next to your components?

+    src/
+      components/
+        User/
+          User.tsx
+          queries.graphql

+Run the code generator:

+    $ yarn codegen src --schema http://localhost:3000/graphql

+Now, your file tree should look like this:

+    src/
+      queries/
+        index.ts       <- This module exports your schema's types schema.graphql <- This file contains your GraphQL schema components/
+        User/
+          User.tsx
+          queries.graphql
+          queries.ts   <- This module exports typed React hooks

 ## Supported Clients